How to Compare Painting Estimates — What to Look For

 - Number of coats: One coat, two coats, or more?
 Do they include a full finish coat?

-- Materials & brands: What quality of paint, primer, and supplies (brushes, rollers, masking tape)?
+- Materials & brands: What quality of paint, primer, and supplies?

 - Trim, doors, windows, moldings: Are they included or extra?